Factory Audit

 While factory audits are invaluable for supplier qualification, it is important to understand their limitations:

 Tetra Inspection performs factory audits across China, Vietnam, India, Bangladesh, Turkey, and 30+ manufacturing countries.
+Sourcing high-tech electronics, automotive parts, or K-beauty?
+Our manufacturing audit in South Korea covers the Seoul Capital Area, Suwon, and Ulsan.
+Diversifying into Southeast Asia?
+See our dedicated factory audit services in Vietnam, covering Ho Chi Minh City, Hanoi, Binh Duong, and Dong Nai.
+For regulated UK supply chains — aerospace, pharmaceuticals, and medical devices — our UK quality control inspection services focus on compliance and certification verification.
 Our auditors are trained in ISO 9001, ISO 14001, and industry-specific standards including GMP, HACCP, and IATF 16949.
 Audit reports are delivered within 48 hours, including the full scorecard, detailed findings with photographs, corrective action recommendations, and a clear overall factory rating that supports informed, data-driven supplier sourcing decisions.

-Combine a factory audit with a supplier verification audit for a complete supplier assessment, or add a social compliance audit to evaluate labor practices and working conditions alongside manufacturing capabilities.
+Combine a factory audit with a supplier verification audit for a complete supplier assessment, or add a social compliance audit to evaluate labor practices and working conditions alongside manufacturing capabilities, or review our approach to sustainability and ethical sourcing audits.
+For a deeper, department-by-department review of production processes and quality control methodology, see our guide to the technical audit and our overview of the manufacturing company audit.
 For ongoing quality assurance on production orders, pair your audit program with pre-shipment inspections and during production inspections to monitor actual output quality on every production order you place with the supplier.
+For a step-by-step overview of what happens on the day and how to prepare, see our guide to factory inspection.

 Factory audits serve different purposes depending on what you need to evaluate.
 Here is how the main audit types compare: